Tally/Magpie-Playnite-Theme/README.md

 # Magpie theme for [Playnite](https://playnite.link/) game library manager
 Heavily influenced by the the [Metro for Steam Skin](https://www.metroforsteam.com/) and Epic Launcher's clean design, with a focus on flexibility, customizability and the occasional addition of functions that I desire for personal use.
+### Design Goals:
+ * __Clear but Unobtrusive Style__ - Your interest is the games; Magpie will not distract you from them but help you parse your large and detailed library with easy and comfort.
+ * __Flexible Appearance__ - I have favorite colors and feelings about font families, transparancy, and border thickness.
+Sometimes they change hour-to-hour so I'm sure you do too.
+I've made Magpie to look good and respect your preferences from font sizes, to amount of information, to whether you want a focused darkroom effect or an edge-to-edge display for your games' media.
+For those that need more control, variables to adjust color, control corner roundness, or transparency are accessible from the main Constants.xaml or use of the ThemeModifier plugin.

-### Outstanding features:
+### Outstanding Features:
  * __[ThemeModifier](https://github.com/Lacro59/playnite-thememodifier-plugin) by Lacro59 support.__ If you don't like my color scheme or want more or less transparency, you can do it yourself.
- * __Logo & Header Support__ Without compromising existing metadata like icons.
+ * __Logo & Header Support__ without compromising existing metadata like icons.
 Thanks to a hack learned from joyrider3774, logos may optionally be added to your games.
  * __Rounded cover corners!__ I think they look nice.

 ### Supporting or Compatible Extensions for Playnite: